 During trigger point therapy, the massage therapist locates the trigger point by pressing on the muscle tissue with a finger (palpation) or by picking up the muscle fibers in a pincer grip.
 Once the trigger point is located, the therapist applies pressure until the pain gradually dissipates.

-When the discomfort level reaches a "two," the point is considered to be deactivated, but if the point doesn't respond to the pressure within a minute, the therapist should back off, as it may not be a trigger point.
+When the discomfort level reaches a "two," the point is considered to be deactivated.
+However, if the point doesn't respond to the pressure within a minute, the therapist should back off, as it may not be a trigger point.

 It's important to note that since it took a while to get the muscle into the knot that's causing deferred pain, it will likely take more than one massage to get rid of it.
 These points are often areas of chronic "holding," so you will also need to learn how to move in different ways to keep them from recurring.

-It is easier to find an individual practitioner through The National Association of Myofascial Trigger Point Therapists (NAMTPT), whose myofascial trigger point therapists (MTPTs) keep current licensing by meeting continuing education requirements.
-Many are Board Certified (CMTPT), which means they are usually nationally certified by the CBMTPT and were trained in specialized programs that are over 100 hours, and many have well over 600 hours of training in myofascial trigger point therapy.
+It is easier to find an individual practitioner through the National Association of Myofascial Trigger Point Therapists (NAMTPT), whose myofascial trigger point therapists (MTPTs) keep current licensing by meeting continuing education requirements.
+Many are Board Certified (CMTPT), which means they are usually nationally certified by the Certification Board for Myofascial Trigger Point Therapists (CBMTPT) and trained in specialized programs that are more than 100 hours, and many have more than 600 hours of training in myofascial trigger point therapy.